-The Executive Mayor in Cabinet is recommended to:
+For the reasons set out in the report and its appendices, the Executive Mayor in Cabinet is recommended to:

-- 2.1 Have due regard to the equalities impact assessment in Appendix 2 in making the decisions set out in these recommendations. - 2.2 Approve the fees and charges as set out in Appendix 1 to the extent that they fall within the authority of the Executive to determine.
+- 2.1 Have due regard to the equalities impact assessment in Appendix 2 in making the decisions set out in these recommendations. - 2.2 Approve the fees and charges as set out in Appendix 1 to the extent that they fall within the authority of the Executive to determine. - 2.3 Note that changes to parking charges are linked to the parking policy transformation and separate consultation is taking place on the draft parking policy. - 2.4 Approve delegation for further in-year amendments to fees and charges for the financial year 2024-25, to the relevant Corporate Director following consultation with the relevant Cabinet Member and the Executive Mayor.